Central districts – Districts outside the walls

 Campo, Giulia and Ghetto

-In the historic center, between the Capitoline Hill and the Tiber, this plain, urbanized since antiquity, underwent major developments during the Renaissance, with numerous prestigious palaces, beautiful streets and churches along the Via Giulia, or remarkable squares such as Campo de’ Fiori.
-The small pedestrian Tiber Island lies just opposite the charming historic ghetto which has preserved a Jewish population (see Campo, Giulia and Ghetto district with Tiber Island).
+In the heart of Rome, between the Capitoline Hill and the Tiber, this plain—urbanized since Antiquity—was enriched during the Renaissance with prestigious palaces, elegant alleys, and churches around Via Giulia.
+The lively Campo de’ Fiori square and the picturesque Tiber Island, opposite the charming and still inhabited Jewish Ghetto, complete this historic tableau (see Campo, Giulia and Ghetto district with Tiber Island).

 Caelian Hill and Baths of Caracalla

-This area of the city is the densest in ancient buildings.
-Sacred hill of antiquity, the Capitoline Hill remains the heart of Rome, with its splendid square and museums, overlooking the plain of the Forums which extend up to the great Colosseum.
-The Palatine is the hill where the legend places the founding of Rome, where sumptuous imperial villas were built.
-South of the Piazza Venezia and the large Vittoriano, the Forum Boarium runs along the Tiber where the port was located and joins the famous Mouth of Truth (see Ancient Center district).
+This area concentrates the greatest number of ancient relics.
+The Capitoline Hill, a sacred hill, overlooks the city with its elegant square and museums, overlooking the Forums stretching to the famous Colosseum.
+The Palatine Hill, legendary cradle of Rome, once housed imperial villas.
+Further south, near Piazza Venezia and the Vittoriano, the Forum Boarium runs along the Tiber up to the Mouth of Truth (see Ancient Center district).

 Lateran and Esquiline

-From the Caelian Hill to the Esquiline, southeast of the Colosseum, is the area of the Basilica of St. John Lateran, the cathedral of Rome, which then extends over the Esquiline along the Aurelian Walls up to the Porta Maggiore, and in the Termini district up to the cosmopolitan Piazza Vittorio Emanuele (see Lateran and Esquiline district).
+Between the Caelian Hill and the Esquiline, this district houses the Basilica of St. John Lateran, the cathedral of Rome, and stretches along the Aurelian Walls to the Porta Maggiore.
+Further on, near the cosmopolitan Piazza Vittorio Emanuele, the Termini area buzzes with activity (see Lateran and Esquiline district).

 Monti